 Adding a ''snorkel'' made of plastic or metal to the end of the router motor, of sufficient length to protrude outside of the box, irrespective of motor elevation, would ensure fresh air cooling to the motor.

 This snorkel/tube/sleeve goes right through the dust collector boot (you would need to cut a hole in the boot for integration).
 It allows the motor to draw clean outside air for cooling.
 HEAT

 will destroy your motor in very short order without good clean airflow.

 When you attach the snorkel to motor make sure you don't cover/seal the air inlet vanes.

 Round routers only need a round tube.
 Oversize the tube and use a reducing bushing with an ID to fit your motor.

 Square ended router motors need a little more creativity.
 There are a host of square to round PVC adapters found in the “Big Box” chain stores' plumbing departments and they are also used in storm water drainage systems.
 Fernco also makes an extensive product line.
 In addition, look to vinyl guttering components.
 Also, don't skip by the HVAC section either.
 There is a vast variety of adapters available.
 There isn't anything saying that you can't use a length of square tube.
 There are a host DC fittings that may work.
 You could even fix the tube aka snorkel to the bottom of the box and let the router motor slide freely up and down in the tube.
-You could make this square tube from thin plywood or even FRP.

-For that to work, (slide on - slide off can be tad difficult) barrier the hooks and loops w/ a plastic putty knife(s).
+Velcro; for that to work, (slide on - slide off can be tad difficult) barrier the hooks and loops w/ a plastic putty knife(s).
 Set the snorkel.
 Remove the putty knife(s).

 To separate the H&L to remove the snorkel, slide/work the putty knife(s) in between the H&L to release one from the other.)
 Remove the snorkel.
+Notes: